-All investments must be denominated in Australian Dollars and must be in accordance with the most current Local Government Act 1993 - Order (of the Minister), and relevant Council resolutions.
+All investments must be denominated in Australian Dollars and must be made in accordance with the most recent Local Government Act 1993 - Order (of the Minister), and relevant Council resolutions.

-Investments, only in the forms stipulated in the Order (of the Minister), may be placed with the following:
+Council many only place Investments in the forms stipulated in the Order (of the Minister).